 The stunning white palace like building perched on the lush mountains in the backdrop of the below landscape is the five-star hotel Chateau Gutsch which is one of the top Lucerne hotels.
-The castle built in 1888 and is said to be inspired by the Bavarian castle Neuschwanstein and offers spectacular views of the city of Lucerne.
+The castle was built in 1888 and offers spectacular views of the city of Lucerne.
+It is said to be inspired by the Bavarian castle Neuschwanstein.

 Spreuerbrucke or Spreuer Bridge